AlgoMaster Logo

 Why Abstraction Matters

-• Decouples Design Decisions: Internal logic can evolve independently of the interface, improving maintainability.
+Internal implementations can evolve independently of the public interface, improving maintainability and flexibility.

 1. Abstract Classes

 Abstract classes define a common blueprint for a family of classes.
-They may include:
+It defines what must be done but lets subclasses decide how to do it.

 • Abstract methods (declared but not implemented)